Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Monte-Carlo Simulations

-using our proposed PDS-LM test.
 Table \ref{tab:1} reports the size and power of the test for 1000 replications by using different combinations of time series length $T=(50,100,200,500)$ and number of variables in the system $K=(10,20,50,100)$ and a fixed lag-length $p=1$.
 All the rejection frequencies are reported using a burn-in period of fifty observations.
 For each scenario, AIC, BIC and EBIC are compared with the theoretical choice of the tuning parameter $\lambda^{th}$ and time series cross validation $\lambda^{TSCV}$ as described in Subsection \ref{sub:tunpa}.
-To obtain $\hat{\sigma}$, the initial (conservative) estimate of the standard deviation of $\epsilon_i$, the least squares estimator is run between $y_i$ and the five most correlated regressors implying conservative starting values for $\lambda$ and its loadings.
-This estimate is updated iteratively \citep[see][for details]{belloni2012sparse}.

 Simulations are also reported for different types of covariance matrices of the error terms.
 We employ a Toepliz-version for calculating the covariance matrix as $\Sigma_{i,j}=\rho^{|i-j|}$ by using two scenarios of correlation: $\rho=(0,0.7)$.
-The first no-correlation is equivalent to set $\Sigma_{i,j}=I_{i,j}$, where $I$ is the identity matrix.
+The first case corresponds to no correlation, and is equivalent to set $\bSigma = \bI_{K}$.

 In the Appendix we provide some additional simulation results.
-First, we investigate the Wald version of our test in Table \ref{tab:3}.
-Second, in Table \ref{tab:4} we investigate the effects of miss-specification of the lag length by estimating the over-specified VAR$(p+1)$ instead of the true-order VAR$(p)$.
-Third, in Table \ref{tab:biva} we report the results for the size of a bivariate Granger causality test for a non-sparse DGP when using a standard Wald ($F$) test.
+First, Table \ref{tab:correlated} reports the simulation results for all three DGPs using $\Sigma_{i,j}=0.7^{|i-j|}$.
+Second, we investigate the Wald version of our test in Table \ref{tab:3}.
+Third, in Table \ref{tab:4} we investigate the effects of miss-specification of the lag length by estimating the over-specified VAR$(p+1)$ instead of the true-order VAR$(p)$.\footnote{For both the Wald test and the over-specified VAR$(p+1)$ we report the simulations for $\Sigma_{i,j}=0.7^{|i-j|}$ and DGP1 only.
+Results for the other DGPs are available upon request.} Fourth, in Table \ref{tab:biva} we report the results for the size of a bivariate Granger causality test for a non-sparse DGP when using a standard Wald ($F$) test.
 This test is obviously sensitive to omitted variable bias, and our goal is to demonstrate its effect.
-Finally, although all results reported here use the finite sample correction in Step 5b of the algorithm, we also investigated the differences with Step 5a.
+Finally, although all results reported here use the finite sample correction in Step 3b of the algorithm, we also investigated the differences with Step 3a.
 We comment on these results in the next subsection.
 All results not reported in this paper are available from the authors upon request.